 Finding a Top Financial Advisor Firm in Kansas

 Kansas has plenty of financial advisor firms to choose from, but finding the one that meets your personal needs can be a challenging venture.
 To make your life easier, SmartAsset analyzed firms across the state to determine the top Kansas financial advisor firms.
 We’ve included each firm’s fee structure, investing strategies, advisor certifications and more to help you narrow down which might be best for you.
-The SmartAsset financial advisor matching tool can also help you find a nearby financial advisor after you answer just a few simple questions about your personal preferences.
+The SmartAsset financial advisor matching tool can also connect you with local advisors

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

 |1||FCI Advisors Find an Advisor||$12,404,221,285||Varies based on account type|| || |